 Proper sizing of a heat pump is crucial for optimum performance and efficiency.
 One of our professional technicians should conduct an HVAC inspection and get your home’s load calculation.
 To determine the correct size of the heat pump that you need, consider factors such as:

 - Window types

 It’s also worth noting that another factor to consider when striving for optimal heating and cooling efficiency in your home is the ductwork.
 The size and condition of your ductwork can also play a significant role.
-Even a perfectly sized heat pump may underperform if the ductwork isn’t correctly designed or is in poor condition.
+Even a perfectly sized heat pump may underperform if the ductwork needs to be correctly designed or in better condition.

-Call our team at West Coast Heating, Air Conditioning and Solar; we offer a range of heat pump services to ensure your system operates at its best for years to come.
-We offer heating, cooling, and indoor air quality services to ensure homeowners in Carmel Valley, CA stay comfortable all year long.
+Call our team at West Coast Heating, Air Conditioning, and Solar; we offer a range of heat pump services to ensure your system operates at its best for years to come.
+We offer heating, cooling, and indoor air quality services to help homeowners in Carmel Valley, CA, stay comfortable all year.